cdk8s-team/cdk8s-grafana/README.md

 });
 ```

-The grafana operator must be added to each namespace for the resources in that
+The grafana operator must be installed in each namespace for the resources in
-namespace to be recognized.
+that namespace to be recognized.

 ## Security